Tsugumatsu/LaterPlease/readme.md

 And because <i>LaterPlease</i> is hosted on the web, you have the option not to download it.

 <h2>Set-Up</h2>
-<code>laterplease.js</code> contains the plugin with a lot of comments to elp you modify and understand it.<br>
+<code>laterplease.js</code> contains the plugin with a lot of comments to help you modify and understand it.<br>
 <code>laterplease.min.js</code> is compressed, unreadable for humans but more lighweight<br><br>
 1. Download <code>laterplease.js</code>.<br>
 2. Paste <code><script src="laterplease.js"></script></code> on your page.<br><br>